-Organic architecture is a philosophy of architecture that promotes harmony between human habitation and the natural world through design approaches so sympathetic and well-integrated with its site, that buildings, furnishings, and surroundings become part of a unified, interrelated composition.
+Organic design is a philosophy that promotes harmony between human habitation and the natural world through design approaches so sympathetic and well-integrated with its site, that buildings, furnishings, and surroundings become part of a unified, interrelated composition.

-The term organic architecture was coined by the great American architect Frank Lloyd.
+The term organic design was coined by the great American architect Frank Lloyd.
 Wright introduced the word ‘organic’ into his philosophy of architecture as early as 1908.
-Although the word ‘organic’ in common usage refers to something which has the characteristics of animals or plants, Organic architecture takes on a new meaning.
-It is not a style of imitation, because organic architecture does not claim to be building forms which were representative of nature.
-Instead, organic architecture is a reinterpretation of nature’s principles as they had been filtered through the intelligent minds of men and women who could then build forms that are more natural than nature itself.
+Although the word ‘organic’ in common usage refers to something which has the characteristics of animals or plants, Organic design takes on a new meaning.
+It is not a style of imitation, because organic design does not claim to be building forms which were representative of nature.
+Instead, organic design is a reinterpretation of nature’s principles as they had been filtered through the intelligent minds of men and women who could then build forms that are more natural than nature itself.

-Organic architecture involves respect for the properties of the materials.
-Organic architecture is also an attempt to integrate the spaces into a coherent whole: a marriage between the site and the structure and a union between the context and the structure.
+Organic design involves respect for the properties of the materials.
+Organic design is also an attempt to integrate the spaces into a coherent whole: a marriage between the site and the structure and a union between the context and the structure.

 Bruce Brooks Pfeiffer has made the following observations about Organic Architecture (quoted in Rattenbury 12):